-Also, in 2007, the Chinese Ministry of Public Security announced the "Multi-Level Protection Scheme: MLPS".
-In the MLPS, the Ministry of Public Security of the Chinese Government categorizes IT security products used in systems related to four categories of (1) systems such as communication networks and data centers, (2) systems of finance, railway, energy, etc., (3) general systems of government agencies, and (4) system concerning the national secrets, into different grades (Grades 1 to 5) by security level and requires the use of Chinese products as core element if the level is Grades 3 to 5
+Also, in 2007, the Chinese Ministry of Public Security announced the "Multi-Level Protection Scheme" (MLPS).
+In the MLPS, the Chinese Ministry of Public Security categorizes IT security products used in systems related to four categories of (1) systems such as communication networks and data centers, (2) systems of finance, railway, energy, etc., (3) general systems of government agencies, and (4) system concerning the national secrets, into different grades (Grades 1 to 5) by security level and requires the use of Chinese products as core element if the level is Grades 3 to 5.